-This approach is premised on the region's willingness to make within-year evaluation of the two modes of passage an explicit and integral component of the mainstem strategy.
+This approach is premised on the region's williams of the two modes of passage an explicit and integral component of the mainstem strategy.
 Spreading the risk makes sense only as an interim strategy to deal with critical uncertainties that are impeding the region's efforts to craft a fish recovery plan.
 Clearly, we must ultimately develop an approach that resolves how to use either or both modes of mainstem passage.
 For this to be possible, the region must be willing to adhere to an experimental program for several years and over a range of conditions.